kralamoure/retroproxy/README.md

 # retroproxy

-`retroproxy` is a proxy for Dofus 1 login and game servers.
+`retroproxy` is a proxy for Dofus Retro login and game servers.

 ## Requirements